Rodericuss/Rodericuss/README.md

 ## 🚀 About Me

-I'm a developer passionate about building scalable, real-time web applications and customizing my development environment.
+I'm a developer trying to build scalable, real-time web applications and customizing my development environment.
 Currently diving deep into **Elixir** and the **Phoenix/LiveView** ecosystem, exploring functional programming and the BEAM VM.

 - 🔧 Daily driver: **Arch Linux** with **Hyprland** (Wayland)
 - ⌨️ Editor: **Neovim** (because life's too short for slow editors)